memfault/interrupt/_posts/2024-05-08-eoss-recap.md

 Drew Moseley, from Toradex and ex-Mender engineer, did some great research to compare different strategies to update Linux systems.
-He starts with a little explaination of what delta updates can look like for an A/B system: he covers SWUpdate with ZChunks, Rauc, and Mender proprietary delta-update.
+He starts with a little explanation of what delta updates can look like for an A/B system: he covers SWUpdate with ZChunks, Rauc, and Mender proprietary delta-update.
 Of course, he also includes Toradex and starts with a little refresher of how it works differently using libostree (a git like approach to your entire filesystem).